-At the core of political economy theory is the claim that income drives political preferences, yet empirical estimates of income's effect on political behavior range widely, even using the same data.
+At the core of political economy theory is the claim that income drives political preferences, yet empirical estimates of income's effect on political behavior range widely.
 Drawing from a tradition in economic history and anthropology, we propose the use of height as a proxy for economic well-being.
-Using data from the British Household Panel Study, we find that taller individuals are more likely to support the Conservative party, support conservative policies, turn out to vote, and vote conservative when they do; a one-inch increase in height increases support for Conservatives by 0.6%.
-As an extension, we also employ height as an instrumental variable for income, and find that each additional thousand pounds of annual income translates to a two to three percentage point increase in probability of supporting the Conservatives, and that income also drives political beliefs and voting in the same direction.
+Using data from the British Household Panel Study, we find that taller individuals are more likely to support the Conservative party, support conservative policies, and vote conservative; a one-inch increase in height increases support for Conservatives by 0.6%.
+As an extension, we employ height as an instrumental variable for income, and find that each additional thousand pounds of annual income translates to a two to three percentage point increase in probability of supporting the Conservatives, and that income also drives political beliefs and voting in the same direction.